-Utilize the following essential elements of adaptive management as a guideline to improve the success of oyster projects:
+Utilize the following essential elements of adaptive management as a guideline to improve the success of oyster projects in consultation with stakeholders and partners:

-- 1. Project Design: The Department will provide as much information as possible about the methods and performance metrics for each project. - 2.
-Objectives: Project objectives must relate to one or more of the baywide oyster objectives. - 3.
-Project Review Process: Project plans and site designations should be evaluated through an ongoing review process. - 4.
+- 1. Project Design: The department will provide as much information as possible about the methods and performance metrics for each project. - 2.
+Objectives: Project objectives must relate to one or more of Maryland's oyster objectives.

+- 3. Project Review Process: Project plans and site designations should be evaluated through an ongoing review process. - 4.
 Monitoring: Projects must specify an adequate monitoring protocol and include, if necessary, funding to implement the monitoring.
 Data will be collected in a standardized format and maintained in compatible databases. - 5.
-Evaluation: Results of projects will be shared among the restoration partners and stakeholders through the ongoing project review process and through the development of information management systems.

-6. Application: The lessons learned from all of the previous steps will be incorporated into the next iteration of the adaptive management process starting with the project design, thereby improving the project outcomes over time.
+Evaluation: Results of projects will be shared among the restoration partners and stakeholders through the ongoing project review process and through the development of information management systems. - 6.
+Application: The lessons learned from all of the previous steps will be incorporated into the next iteration of the adaptive management process starting with the project design, thereby improving the project outcomes over time.